aaronp/kafka-talk/README.md

 ## About

-Apache [Kafka](https://kafka.apache.org/) was originally created at LinkedIn and open-sourced in 2012 as a high-throughput, low-latency horizontally scalable message bus that was optimized for writes.
+Apache [Kafka](https://kafka.apache.org/) was originally created at LinkedIn and open-sourced in 2012 as a highly-available, fault-tolerant, high-throughput, low-latency, horizontally scalable message bus optimized for writes.

 The creators subsequently spun-off [Confluent](https://www.confluent.io/hub/) to provide enterprise support, associated products and consultancy services for Kafka.

 Technically speaking, Kafka itself is a distributed commit log, and its inner workings, design, and [speed](https://medium.com/@sunny_81705/what-makes-apache-kafka-so-fast-71b477dcbf0) have been written about